Dolores Prida: History

 Prida was born on September 5, 1943, in Caibarién, Cuba.
 She was the oldest of three children.
 She had two sisters, Lourdes and Maria.
 Though she showed no prior interest in theater, Prida did have an eye for literature as she often wrote poetry and short stories as a teenager.
 Shortly after the completion of the Cuban Revolution, her father left for the United States, fleeing in a boat.
 In 1961, two years after the departure of their father, Prida and her mother and two siblings left Cuba.
 The family settled in New York City, where Prida would end up spending the rest of her life, and where she was first exposed to the theater.

 She began learning the inner workings of the theater and production in 1976, her first experience having been working with the Teatro de Orilla on the Lower East Side.
 She wrote her first play the following year and went on to work with other collectives such as DUO, INTAR, the Puerto Rican Traveling Theater, and Repertorio Español.

 Education and Career

 Prida attended Hunter College, where she studied Latin American Literature, taking night classes while working at a bakery.
 It was here where she also took her first drama classes.
 Prida never completed her college career before entering the publishing industry and becoming a journalist, working for Schraffts Restaurants as their company magazine editor.
 It was during this time in 1967, that Prida published her first written work, a poetry book titled, "Treinta y un poemas."

-Two years later, she quit her job at Schraffts and was hired as a temporary foreign correspondant for Collier-MacMillan International Publishing Company.
+Two years later, she quit her job at Schraffts and was hired as a temporary foreign correspondent for Collier-MacMillan International Publishing Company.
 Prida then entered a period from the 1970s to the 1980s where she worked a string of temporary jobs in writing: